Giant Sequoia National Monument

+In August 2023, gray wolves reappeared at Giant Sequoia National Monument for the first time in more than 100 years.

+Native History

+The Giant Sequoias were found by European settlers in the mid 1800s, but were home to the Native American tribes of the region before European discovery.
+The Western Mono (also called Monache) lived in the western slopes of the Sierra Nevada and shared a deep connection with these trees.
+They relied on the giant sequoias for food, shelter, and even cultural practices.
+Descendants from this tribe, alongside other tribes found in the nearby areas, tend to the Sequoia land.

 Management

 Presidential Proclamation 7295 required that a management plan be completed within three years.
 In January 2004, the Sequoia National Forest published and began implementation of the Giant Sequoia National Monument Management Plan, which provided for use by an international public as well as for the protection and restoration of 33 giant sequoia groves and their ecosystems.
 Subsequently, two lawsuits were brought challenging the plan.
 In October 2006, Federal District Court Judge Charles Breyer found in favor of the plaintiffs and remanded the plan to the U.S. Forest Service "…so that a proper Monument Plan can be developed in accordance with the Presidential Proclamation,… and in compliance with the National Environmental Policy Act (NEPA)…"

 In January 2008, the Sequoia National Forest published a notice of intent in the Federal Register that they intended to prepare an environmental impact statement and were beginning a year-long collaborative scoping process for development of a new Giant Sequoia National Monument Management Plan.